#1 Cockroach Control & Removal Service

-As the Valley’s leading pest control company for decades we have helped thousands of families and businesses remove unwanted pests from their home or business location, including cockroaches.
-Contact us today for your FREE ESTIMATE!
+As the Valley’s leading pest control company for decades, we have helped thousands of families and businesses remove unwanted pests from their home or business location, including cockroaches.
+Contact us today for your FREE CONSULTATION!

 Characteristics: Dark reddish-brown 1/2-5/8 inch long distinguished by 2 dark stripes on the head.
 Most common cockroach found in homes, apartments, restaurants, and hotels.
 Attracted to fermented foods and beverages; if they have water, they can live without food for approximately 1 month.
 German cockroach is the most persistent and difficult species to manage.

 Characteristics: Brownish-red and grow to be ½ inch long, distinguished by 2 light horizontal bands across its back.
 Found in homes, hotels, restaurants, on high walls, behind picture frames, furniture, and in light fixtures.
 Prefer to feed on starchy materials but will eat mostly anything.
 Both males and females have wings; the male will fly if disturbed.
 They are frequently transported in furniture and will spread very rapidly.

 Characteristics: 3/4 – 1 ¼ inches long; nearly black, greasy looking body.
 Oriental roaches are found all over the U.S. Oriental roaches can be found in buildings, damp basements and ground level storage.
 Feed on filth: garbage and decaying organic matter

 Characteristics: Often confused with the oriental cockroach.
 Males grow 1/2 – 7/8 inches long, are brownish-yellow and have wings.
 Females grow 3/4 – 1 inch long, dark brown to black bodies.
 Is found mostly in semi-desert areas but may also live-in moist areas.
 Can dwell inside or outside of homes and buildings.
 Turkistan’s are common in sewer systems.